Skip to main content

 FairCom DB Notify acts as a client of the FairCom MQ Broker, so we need to copy the client-side certificates to the FairCom DB server folder.

-1. Copy the ctsrvr.pem file (SSL client-side certificate) into your FairCom DB server folder.
+1. Copy the server.pem file (SSL client-side certificate) into your FairCom DB server folder.

-2. Copy admin user certificate and key files into the FairCom DB server folder (x509 authentication):
+2. Copy the admin user certificate file into the FairCom DB server folder (x509 authentication):

 If you have already run FairCom DB Notify without x509 in this environment, "topic1" and "FairComServer/NotificationPlugin/Errors" topics are already created and will appear in this list.